K-Mo2/K-Mo2/README.md

 ## About me

--I'm Karim Elsisi, a passionate self-taught full-stack web developer and freelancer.
+-I'm a language and technology agnostic software engineer.

 -My passion for software lies in turning fictional ideas into reality.